nywieck/GIX-application/readme.md

 ## Java Drawing Pannel (2019)

-Second project features a recent assignment in Java class (currently enrolled).
-The objective here was to produce specific geometric shapes as well as creating a panel of objects where color, size, and location of shapes and texts are randomized.
+The second project features a recent assignment in Java class (currently enrolled).
+The objective here was to produce specific geometric shapes as well as creating a panel of art using different shapes, sizes, and colors - I chose to ranomize it and have the computer draw whatever came to "mind".

 ### To run the code